martin-costa/incremental-cycle-detection/README.md

 # Incremental Cycle Detection

-Implementations of algorithms for incremental cycle detection and topological ordering
+Implementations of algorithms for incremental cycle detection and topological ordering in a dynamic setting, as well as some notes on my own research on the topic.